HomeGuides

 Important Note: Once the installation and the configuration are completed, restart the STENG before starting the server!

-Once the two filesystems are shared, you must configure the remapping of the shared folders.
+Once the two file systems are shared, you must remap the shared folders.
 To do this, edit the path remap configuration speng.cd.pathremap.table file in the directory /ghibli-home/wlp/usr/servers/steng/cfg.

-Mainly this configuration file consists of several pairs of folder paths, to remap incoming and outgoing files.
-Here below, you can find some examples.
+This configuration file consists of several pairs of folder paths to remap incoming and outgoing files.
+Below, you can find some examples.

 Note: Paths may slightly change due to differences between Windows and Unix.